ADA Practice Transitions

-ADA Practice Transitions is a new service offered through ADA Business Innovations Group to foster relationships between dentists at key points in their careers.
+ADA Practice Transitions is a new service offered through ADA Business Innovations Group to make the process of entering and leaving a practice both predictable and enjoyable.
 The purpose is to match dentists who are looking to join a practice with owners who are seeking a partner, associate or someone to purchase their practice.
 Included in the initiative is an online platform with tips, tools and training relevant to each dentist’s situation.
-In addition, an advisor is assigned to the partnership to help facilitate the process and foster a positive relationship for both parties beyond the transaction.
+In addition, an ADA Advisor is assigned to the partnership to help facilitate the process and foster a positive relationship for both parties beyond the transaction.

 What are dentists saying about ADA Practice Transitions?

 The online platform launched in Maine and Wisconsin on April 1, 2019.

 - All elements of the program will be carefully evaluated with recommendations for expansion by the end of 2019.
 Piloting the service in these two markets allows ADA Practice Transitions to test elements of the service appropriately and understand what is needed for the next steps to scale the service on a national level.